-- Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 24.2 All allegations must be treated seriously.
-Staff must maintain an open mind and suspend all judgement.
+- 24.1 An allegation is any concern, complaint or disclosure that indicates a team member has: - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or relate to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 24.2 All allegations must be treated seriously.
+Team members must maintain an open mind and suspend all judgement.
 Allegations must never be dismissed.
-When managing allegations, it is important that staff maintain a level of professional curiosity.
-Staff have a responsibility to look after themselves and not to place themselves into situations which could present as unsafe.
-Staff must report any concerns to the Regional Director and the DSL. - 24.3 When a pupil makes an allegation about a member of staff, the member of staff receiving the complaint must: - write everything down and document it on the school's electronic recording system. - immediately report the allegation to the DSL (or deputy).
+When managing allegations, it is important that team members maintain a level of professional curiosity.
+Team members have a responsibility to look after themselves and not to place themselves into situations which could present as unsafe.
+Team members must report any concerns to the Regional Director and the DSL. - 24.3 When a pupil makes an allegation about a member of team member, the team member receiving the complaint must: - write everything down and document it on the school's electronic recording system. - immediately report the allegation to the DSL (or deputy).